chencfccf/chencfccf.github.io/index.md

 # Biography
-Chaofan Chen is a master student at University of Science and Technology of China (USTC) in School of Information Science and Technology.
-His research interests include Graph Structure Learning and Signal Processing.
-Currently, he mainly works on: 1) Local and Global Representation Learning in Graph Data; 2) Graph-based Computer Vision; 3) Self-supervised Learning.
+I am currently a master student at University of Science and Technology of China (USTC) and Institute of Automation, Chinese Academy of Sciences, supervised by Prof. Changsheng Xu.
+My research interests include Graph Structure Learning and Signal Processing.
+Recently I focus on: 1) Local and Global Representation Learning in Graph Data; 2) Graph-based Computer Vision; 3) Self-supervised Learning.

 * **Note**: Actively seeking for either Ph.D. or industrial opportunities starting from 2021/2022 Fall.
 Feel free to reach out to me if you are interested.